-The Governors, (who are Governors under the Academies Act 2010, Trustees under the Charities Act 2011 and Directors under the Companies Act 2006), present their annual report together with the financial statements and auditors' report of the charitable company for the year 1 September 2015 to 31 August 2016.
+The Governors, (who are Governors under the Academies Act 2010, Trustees under the Charities Act 2011 and Directors under the Companies Act 2006), present their annual report together with the financial statements and auditors' report of the charitable company for the year 1 September 2016 to 31 August 2017.
 The annual report serves the purpose of both a trustees' report under charity law and a directors' report under company law.

-The financial statements have been prepared in accordance with the accounting policies on pages 21 - 23 of the attached financial statements, and comply with the Charitable Company's Memorandum and Articles of Association, the Companies Act 2006 and the requirements of FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", the Charities SORP 2015 and the Annual Accounts Direction 2015 to 2016 issued by the Education Funding Agency.
+The financial statements have been prepared in accordance with the accounting policies on pages 21 - 23 of the attached financial statements, and comply with the Charitable Company's Memorandum and Articles of Association, the Companies Act 2006 and the requirements of the Statement of Recommended Practice 'Financial Reporting Standard 102' as issued in March 2013 ('SORP 2015') and the Academies Accounts Direction 2016-2017.

 The trust operates an academy for pupils aged 11 to 16 serving a catchment area south of Ipswich.
-It has a pupil capacity of 600 and had a roll of 458 in the school census on 6 October 2016.
+It has a pupil capacity of 600 and had a roll of 486 in the school census on 5 October 2017.